BroadbandForum/usp/specification/messages/readme.md

 <a id="example_message_flows" />

 Successful request/response: In this successful message sequence, a Controller sends an Agent a request.
-The message header and body are parsed and the request is processed, and the Agent sends a response with the relevant information in the body.
+The message header and body are parsed, the message is understood, and the Agent sends a response with the relevant information in the body.

 <img src="successful_response.png" />
 Figure 1 - A successful request/response sequence

 Failed request/response: In this failed message sequence, a Controller sends an Agent a request.
-The message header and body are parsed and the request is processed, but throws an error.
+The message header and body are parsed, but the Agent throws an error.
 The error arguments are generated and sent in an error message.

 <img src="error_response.png" />
 Figure 2 - A failed request/response sequence